How to prevent the spread of a fire at home

 60% of house fires in the UK start in the kitchen.

 Thousands of house fires are caused by electrical faults worldwide every year.
-15% of house fires in England and Wales are caused by electrical faults, and faulty electrical products cause 89% of the UK’s electrical house fires.
+15% of house fires are caused by electrical faults, and faulty electrical products cause 89% of the UK’s electrical house fires.

 “The highest number of house fires in the UK are caused by kitchen appliances such as cookers, hot plates or microwaves.
 Stoves and ranges caused 61% of fires.
 Therefore, it is imperative that we support our emergency service workers in relation to the vital work they do.
 We can avert heart breaking events by simply keeping internal doors closed.”